eguidotti/bornrule/README.md

 ```py
 from bornrule.torch import Born
 ```
-- Use it like any other `torch` layer
+- Use it as any other `torch` layer
 - Supports real and complex-valued inputs
 - Output: probabilities in the range [0, 1]